PhysicalBit7/notes/docs/computer-networks/Chapter1.md

 ---

 ## Lecture 1

-_What is the internet?_
-- The internet is a connected collection of computing devices
+The Internet is a connected collection of computing devices.
+The working components are listed below

-    -  hosts(endpoint devices)
+- _Hosts(endpoint devices)_
-       -   running network apps
+  - Hosts run network applications (Zoom, FireFox, Outlook)
 - _Communication links_
-    - Fiber, copper, radio, satellite
+  - Fiber, copper, radio, satellite are just some of the connection mediums used
+  - Messages are broken down into packets and sent across communication links. __Routers__ and __switches__ take care of switching these messages across the different networks that make up the Internet
+  - Routers typically make up the _network core_ while switches make up _access networks_
-    - transmission rate = bandwidth
+  - Transmission rate = bandwidth
-  - The internet is a "Network of networks"
+- The Internet is a "Network of Networks"
-    - protocols control sending/recieving messages(TCP, IP, HTTP, Skype,  802.11)
+  - Specific protocols control sending/receiving messages(TCP, IP, HTTP, Skype,  802.11)
   - Internet Standards
     - IETF: Internet Engineering Task Force
     - RFC: Request for comments
-  - _Protocols_ - all communication activity in Internet is governed by protocols
+- __Protocols__ - all communication activity in Internet is governed by protocols
-    - protocols define format, order of messages sent and received among network entities, and actions taken on message transmission, receipt
+  - Protocols define format, order of messages sent and received among network entities, and actions taken on message transmission and/or receipt of a message or other event. _They allow for interoperability amongst various devices._

 ### Internet protocol stack OSI/TCP-IP
 We layer the TCP-IP stack as it provides some benefits when dealing with complex systems...

 - The explicit structure allows for easy identification of the pieces and their relationships
 - Modularization eases the maintenance and updating of a system
   - each change to a layer is transparent to another